 - Teeth that seem to get longer

-People with gum disease also sometimes notice that they are more susceptible to infections elsewhere in the body, experiencing frequent acne breakouts or getting every sickness that is “going around.”
-This is an anecdotal connection, and not well established.
+People with gum disease also sometimes notice that they are more susceptible to infections elsewhere in the body, experiencing frequent acne breakouts or getting every sickness “going around.”
+This is an anecdotal connection and not well established.

 How Gum Disease Leads to Tooth Loss

-When there’s not enough bone to hold your teeth in place, they will fall out.
+When there’s insufficient bone to hold your teeth in place, they will fall out.

 The Impact of Gum Disease on the Body

-As a chronic infection, gum disease works as a jumping-off point for infections elsewhere in the body.
-Infections can spread to your heart, your lungs, and your blood vessels.
-It’s associated with high risk of heart failure, stroke, and erectile dysfunction.
+As a chronic infection, gum disease is a jumping-off point for infections elsewhere in the body.
+Infections can spread to your heart, lungs, and blood vessels.
+It’s associated with a high risk of heart failure, stroke, and erectile dysfunction.
 It has been linked to premature birth and low birth weight.
 The chronic inflammation associated with gum disease can interfere with your body’s ability to regulate blood sugar, contributing to diabetes.
-Treating gum disease can reduce your medical expenses related to these conditions, and reduce your risk of hospitalization for them.
+Treating gum disease can reduce your medical expenses related to these conditions and reduce your risk of hospitalization for them.